maurop123/psychic-beats-maker/README.md

 ## Credits

 This app is built with Vue 3 on top of Vite.
 Amazing open source projects.
-Please support!
+Support your open source!